LLNL/MacPatch/README.docker.md

 ## Using an existing database

 The `docker-compose.yml` file includes a docker MySQL database.
 If you prefer to use an existing database, remove the `db` block from the `docker-compose.yml` file.
-If your database has been initialized previously, you can also comment out the `command: "init-db"` line of the `macpatch` block.

 You will also need to provide docker with a `config.cfg` file with information about your database.